james-schaefer/training_journal/climbing_training_w14.md

     - first section of graph above shows HR during steep face climbing.
     - second section of graph above shows HR during recovery rest.
     - first section of graph above shows HR during vertical crack climbing.
-    - this is somewhat respectable.
-If I can get my crack climbing workout up to 30 mins duration, this will be approx. equal to a "beginning 5k race fitness".

 -------------------------------------------------------